 Students will need to collect primary data for their independent investigation (see above).
-Possible sites include Trent Park, Stratford or Swanage, a residential fieldtrip in Dorset.
+Data is collected during a residential trip to Swanage.
 Students will be expected to plan, carry out and analyse their own independent investigation under the guidance of the Geography Department.

 If you have a lively mind, and would like to look at current issues and understand the world around you: we will welcome you on the Geography course.
 If you have any further questions do ask any member of the Geography Department.
 I would also recommend the AQA website for much more specific detail on the specification

 The multi-skilled nature of Geography makes it an ideal vehicle to assist students in their development of the Key Skills.
 A few examples are listed below:

 - Communication: • Oral presentations in class • Discussion and debate • Role play • Writing a coherent argument about an issue • Reading newspaper articles, specialist magazines and a variety of texts.

 - Application of number: • Data analysis to comment on a real world issue • Planning fieldwork data collection • Interpreting your fieldwork data • Carrying out statistical analysis to make sense of your data.
 Geography involves the handling and interpreting a great deal of data but always in relation to a particular question or issue.